Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Introduction

-While conceptually ML-based synthesis planning promises viable scaling with the ever-growing body of knowledge of organic chemistry in the literature, patents, and electronic laboratory notebooks, so far, compared to hand-coded expert systems, ML-based planning suffered from limited accuracy in particular for rare reaction classes.
-In addition, chemists often combine multiple strategies, from direct pattern matching to envisioning new transformations, which contemporary computational approaches currently do not reflect.
+While conceptually ML-based synthesis planning promises favorable scaling with the ever-growing body of organic chemistry knowledge in the literature, patents, and electronic laboratory notebooks, so far, compared to hand-coded expert systems, ML-based planning suffered from limited accuracy in particular for rare reaction classes, limited robustness further away from the training distribution, and reduced acceptance by chemists.\cite{tu2023predictive} In addition, chemists often combine multiple strategies, from direct pattern matching to envisioning new transformations, which computational approaches currently do not reflect.

-In this work, we introduce Chimera, a framework for retrosynthesis prediction that uses an ensemble of models with diverse inductive biases and a learning-to-rank strategy.
-Instantiated with two newly introduced state-of-the-art models -- one based on edit rules and one on de-novo generation using a modern Transformer -- we achieve high accuracy on common and rare reactions alike, as well as superior performance in multi-step search.
-We show quantitatively that organic chemists prefer Chimera over its components.
+In this work, we present a framework for retrosynthesis prediction that ensembles models with diverse inductive biases using a learning-to-rank strategy.
+Instantiated with two new state-of-the-art models, also introduced here -- one based on Graph Neural Networks using molecular edit rules and one on de-novo generation using a modern Transformer -- we obtain \combinedmodel, which achieves high accuracy on common and rare reactions alike, increased robustness, as well as superior performance in multi-step search.
+Furthermore, we show quantitatively that organic chemists prefer \combinedmodel~over reported reactions from the literature, and elucidate the ability of our probabilistic model to learn robustly even when presented with partially noisy training data.